XenonMorpheus/charchar-lang/README.md

 ## Features

-1. Romantic landing with "Will you be my jowa?" prompt
+1. Romantic landing with "Will you be my cial?" prompt
 2. NO button that runs away, taunts you, and refuses rejection
 3. YES button triggers confetti, music, and memes
 4. Mobile-friendly + meme-powered responsiveness